JosefNemec/Playnite/doc/manual/emulators.md

 ### Startup script

 If your profile contains `Startup script` code, Playnite will use that instead of general profile settings to launch an emulator.
-Emulator startup scripts works in the same way as [game startup scripts](gameScripts.md#startup-script).
+Emulator startup script works in the same way as [game startup scripts](gameScripts.md#startup-script).
 The only different is that emulator script have some additional variables available:

 | Variable | Description |
 | :-- | :-- |